 BEEP Energy Sim

-An AR energy-use visualization showing expected energy loads for every room in a heritage building over the year, taking into account climatic comfort.
-I built the visualization to explain green infrastructure investments for the adaptive reuse project.
+An AR energy-use visualization that lets stakeholders view expected energy loads for every room in a heritage building over the year using a phone or tablet.
+A slider scrubs through a full year of data, built to explain green infrastructure investments for the adaptive reuse project.
 More information on the project can be found here. ↗

 Related Projects